-A Special Permit is a document which authorizes a person to perform a function that is not currently authorized under the authority of the Hazardous Material Regulations (HMR).
+A Special Permit is a document which authorizes a person to perform a function that is not currently authorized by the Hazardous Material Regulations (HMR).
 They are allowed when a person can demonstrate that the function can be performed safely or is otherwise necessary, such as in the event of an emergency.
-Much more about Special Permits, Exemptions, Approvals, and Regulatory Exceptions may be learned by reading an earlier article of mine on the subject.
+Much more about Special Permits, Exemptions, Approvals, and Regulatory Exceptions may be learned by reading an earlierarticle of mine on the subject.
 The purpose of this article is to report the status of several Special Permits and what must be done if a person wishes to continue to use them.

 This Special Permit authorizes the manufacture, marking, sale and use of a specially designed combination packaging system manufactured by HAZMATPAC, Inc. of Houston, TX.
 A HazMat shipper or carrier does not need a written approval from the PHMSA in order for them to take advantage of its conditions.
 A portion of the Special Permit was incorporated into 49 CFR 173.13(c)(1)(ii) (effective 10.1.10, HM233A) to allow for an alternative packaging configuration.
 This incorporation into the regulations means that the alternative packaging method is now included specifically in 49 CFR 173.13 for all regulated shippers and carriers whereas before its use was limited solely to the Special Permit.
 The Special Permit has an expiration date of 12.31.14 and must be renewed by HAZMATPAC or some other packaging manufacturer in order to continue its use.